sanayvarghese/client-teachable-machine/README.md

 #### Step 2

-Name the different classes for your model
+Name the different classes for your model (eg: with mask, without mask, mask weared incorrectly)

 #### Step 3